 Provide a Laundry Basket

-If your guest is staying for a long period of time, add a laundry basket in the room to throw their dirty clothing in.
+If your guest is staying for an extended period of time, add a laundry basket in the room to throw their dirty clothing in.
 Be sure to give them an opportunity and offer to wash their clothes.

 Fresh Flowers + Decor

-Make the room more cozy and inviting, simply from just decorating.
-Add throw pillows, pictures on the walls, a mirror, fairy lights, a canopy, curtains, a vanity, or just little knick knacks.
+Make the room cozier and inviting, simply from just decorating.
+Add throw pillows, pictures on the walls, a mirror, fairy lights, a canopy, curtains, a vanity, or just little knick-knacks.

 Brighten up the room and make it come to life with a vase full of fresh flowers.
 Not only will the room look better, but will most definitely make your guest smile.

 Another thing you can do is provide some books or magazines that you think your guest may enjoy reading in their downtime.
 They may already have their own book or a kindle, but you never know if they will want to read something new!